yarwest/Yet-Another-Coding-Guideline/README.md

 ### Coding
 Use descriptive function/method/class/variable/file names.
 I don't want none of that ```int d = 1;``` bs.
 Exceptions being when the variable is used as an iterator or something along those lines.
 But you should have a long, hard, internal discussion before even thinking of doing something like that.
 Use camelCase if the language allows that.

 Limit the amount of variables, operations and lines used as much as possible.
 Naturally, this will benefit the application in every way since less memory and processing power will be used.
+For the number of lines in a function/method, the hard limit, which is 50 lines, is very broad because it is thought that some amount of wiggle room should be kept with these kind of limitations.

 Something that is very important to keep in mind is the global scope.
 Avoid using global variables as they can lead to an application wide state which should be avoided whenever possible.
 This basically leads to code that is hard to test, hard to debug and very fragile when used in a multithreaded setting.
 An example of this is is when a function returns different outputs while receiving the same input.